homics/instructions/homics/docs/index.md

 Ingredient:

--  A fucking big monolith
+-  A huge monolith
 -  A heterogeneous stress on the application
 -  An exponential entropy

 The usual recipe :

--   Take the way pasted monolith
+-   Take the old monolith
 -   Cut it equally in height parts
 -   Heat it at 200 transactions per seconds
 -   Remove your performant microservices from the oven